erusseil/PISN-classification/README.md

 The training is made of 2 files : "plasticc_train_lightcurves.csv" and "plasticc_train_metadata.csv"
 The testing is made of 12 files : 11 "plasticc_test_lightcurves_xx.csv" and "plasticc_test_metadata.csv"

-In addition I used the data of all PISN as separate files here : https://drive.google.com/file/d/16_G2IjpJVdiv6GT0fs61-C_NuhHCPH8E/view
+In addition I used the data of all PISN as separate files [here](https://drive.google.com/file/d/16_G2IjpJVdiv6GT0fs61-C_NuhHCPH8E/view)

+## Join all PISN data

 In the folder FilterDataBase you can find a notebook 'FusePISN.ipynb' that fuses all PISN files into one dataframe.